tagundo/elichika/README.md

         - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.
     - You can also use other CDNs, but keep in mind that there are some requirements that need to be met, otherwise some download will result in errors.

+- Cache CDN packs locally and serve them (`cdn_cache`):

+    - When enabled, `elichika` stops handing the upstream CDN address to the client and serves every pack itself, acting as the CDN.
+    - The first time a pack is needed, `elichika` downloads it from the CDN server's address (the upstream) into the cache directory and then serves it from there.
+Later requests are served straight from the cache without touching the network.
+    - The cache directory is set by `cdn_cache_dir`:
+        - Leave it empty (default) and packs are cached in the existing `static/` folder.
+This is the simplest option for PC/Docker, where no extra folder is needed.
+        - On termux/Android, set it to the shared sukusta folder (e.g. `~/storage/downloads/sukusta/packs`) so the cache is shared with the game and the `llas_asset_extractor.py` tooling.
+A leading `~/` is expanded to your home directory.
+    - Lookup order when serving a pack is `<cdn_cache_dir>/` -> `static/` -> download from the upstream into `<cdn_cache_dir>/`.
+    - This is useful if you want a local mirror that fills itself up on demand: keep the CDN server's address pointed at a real CDN (the upstream to pull from) and turn this on.

 - Resource config:

     - The config of how the resources work on the server.